code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 In order to be able to use the Spring Kafka template, we need to configure a `ProducerFactory` and provide it in the template's constructor.

-The producer factory needs to be set with a number of mandatory properties amongst which the <var>'BOOTSTRAP_SERVERS_CONFIG'</var> property that specifies a list of _host:port_ pairs used for establishing the initial connections to the Kafka cluster.
+The producer factory needs to be set with some mandatory properties amongst which the <var>'BOOTSTRAP_SERVERS_CONFIG'</var> property that specifies a list of _host:port_ pairs used for establishing the initial connections to the Kafka cluster.
 Note that this value is configurable as it is fetched from the <var>application.yml</var> configuration file.

 A message in Kafka is a key-value pair with a small amount of associated metadata.
 As Kafka stores and transports `Byte` arrays, we need to specify the format from which the key and value will be serialized.
 In this example we are sending a `String` as payload, as such we specify the `StringSerializer` class which will take care of the needed transformation.